Learn How to Zoom Like a Pro with Webinars and Meetings

 Figure Out Your Timing

 Timing is everything, right?
-I counted my powerpoint slides – 76 and divided by the time I was giving the class for.
-It was a 2 hour and 40 minute class.
+I counted my PowerPoint slides – 76 and divided them by the time I was giving the class for.
+It was a 2-hour and 40-minute class.
 That’s a long time to be presenting on a Zoom webinar.

 Think about your opening and closing statements.
 How long will they be?
 Time to answer questions?
-How about time to go live online for demonstration?
+How about a time to go live online for a demonstration?

 The same goes for meetings – think about your timing.
 If you are using the FREE version you only have 40 minutes.
 Anything over that is a premium version.
 (The same for hosting webinars, premium version only.)Think about your opening and closing statements.
 How long will they be?
 Time to answer questions? #Zoomtips Click To Tweet